We believe in the power of shared ministry, that the work of the church is too large and too important to be done by only a few.

 This congregation called Rev. Frank Clarkson to be its minister in April of 2008, and he began his ministry here the following August.
 A graduate of the University of North Carolina at Chapel Hill, Frank previously worked as a freelance commercial photographer before he discerned a call to the ministry.
 He received his Master of Divinity degree from Episcopal Divinity School in Cambridge in 2004 and was ordained to the Unitarian Universalist ministry in 2005.
 For three years he served as the assistant minister at the North Parish of North Andover.
 Frank’s been married to Tracey for thirty years and they are grateful to be the parents of two young adults, Will and Emma.
 In his free time, Frank likes spending time at home with Tracey, going fly fishing and camping, and dreaming about that next fishing trip!

-We're pleased to welcome the newest addition to our staff team, office administrator, Valerie Miller.
 Valerie is experienced in accounting, office administration, and customer service.
 She's also worked as a floral designer and florist shop manager.
-We're excited to be working with Valerie, and know you'll be pleased about what she brings to our church too!
+We're grateful to be working with Valerie, who takes care of a multitude of details, is tech savvy, and makes keeping us organized look easy!

 Director of Religious Education

 Clare Fortune-Lad joined the UUCH Staff in September of 2016.
 She comes to us from Southern Maine where she has been an active member of the Sanford UU Church since the age of 3.
 Growing up UU shaped her spiritually and professionally, as she has always had a passion for social justice and multiculturalism.
 Before moving to Haverhill, Clare worked as a Community Educator at a Domestic Violence Resource Center in Maine.
 She has her Masters in Public Administration from the University of Colorado Denver.
-Clare met her husband Kyle at Dartmouth College and they now live in Haverhill with their cat and two guinea pigs.
+Clare met her husband Kyle at Dartmouth College and they now live in Billerica with their son, Benton.

 Lisa Zaleski worked as our interim music director during the 2014-15 church year, and we’re thrilled to now have her here at UUCH as our choir director!
 Lisa works as a drama teacher and choral director at Newburyport High School, and is the parent of two teenagers, Eden and Delia.